 All of the backends must be of the same type (instance groups or NEGs).
 You can simultaneously use different types of instance group backends, or you can simultaneously use different types of NEG backends, but you cannot use instance group and NEG backends together on the same backend service.

 You can mix zonal NEGs and hybrid NEGs within the same backend service.

 To ensure minimal interruptions to your users, you can enable connection draining on backend services.
 Such interruptions might happen when a backend is terminated, removed manually, or removed by an autoscaler.
 To learn more about using connection draining to minimize service interruptions, see Enabling connection draining.

 Protocol for communicating with the backends

-When you configure a backend service for an internal regional TCP proxy load balancer, you set the protocol that the backend service uses to communicate with the backends.
+When you configure a backend service for a regional internal proxy Network Load Balancer, you set the protocol that the backend service uses to communicate with the backends.
 The load balancer uses only the protocol that you specify, and does not attempt to negotiate a connection with the other protocol.
-The internal regional TCP proxy load balancer only supports TCP for communicating with the backends.
+The regional internal proxy Network Load Balancer only supports TCP for communicating with the backends.

 Each backend service specifies a health check that periodically monitors the backends' readiness to receive a connection from the load balancer.
 This reduces the risk that requests might be sent to backends that can't service the request.
 Health checks do not check if the application itself is working.

-An internal regional TCP proxy load balancer requires the following firewall rules:
+Regional internal proxy Network Load Balancers require the following firewall rules:

 - An ingress allow rule that permits traffic from the Google health check